ml-archive/blog/source/_posts/2018-07-16-SiriShortcuts.md

 Siri Shortcuts will be available with the release of iOS 12 later this year.

 ## Let's get started
-This tutorial will focus on understanding and developing a basic, which will allow our users to book a test drive with their local car showroom through Siri Shortcuts.
+This tutorial will focus on understanding and developing a basic application, which will allow our users to book a test drive with their local car showroom through Siri Shortcuts.

 To speed up the development process and solely focus on understanding Siri Shortcuts, I have prepared for you a sample project that can be downloaded [here](https://github.com/nodes-ios/SiriShortcuts-Demo/tree/starter)